DelMaestroGroup/pimc/features.md

 ### Local Winding Number Estimator

 ### Local Area Estimator

  * Details provided in E. W. Draeger and D. M. Ceperley, Phys.
 Rev. Lett.
 90, 065301 (2003).
  * It appears that one computes the complete area in the n-direction

+I have a semi-current version of this working in the code.

 ### Local Permutation Cycle